Evevah/TodoList-React.js/README.md

 ## Bootstrap

-This project utilizes bootstrap which can be installed
+This project utilizes bootstrap which can be installed using:
 ```bash
 npm install react-bootstrap bootstrap
 ```